NCSC chief warns future cyberattacks may not include option to pay ransom

 | The Guardian

-Richard Horne, the chief executive of the National Cyber Security Centre (NCSC), has warned that the UK could face large-scale hacktivist attacks if it becomes embroiled in a conflict.
+Richard Horne, the chief executive of the National Cyber Security Centre (NCSC), has warned that the UK could face large-scale cyberattacks if it becomes embroiled in a geopolitical conflict.
 In a speech at the CyberUK conference in Glasgow, Horne stated that these attacks would likely be as sophisticated and impactful as the recent high-profile ransomware incidents, such as those affecting Marks & Spencer and Jaguar Land Rover.
 However, Horne noted that, unlike criminal ransomware, there would be no option to pay a ransom to facilitate recovery.

 The NCSC chief highlighted that nation-states now account for the most significant incidents handled by the agency.
 As such, he described a perfect storm created by rapid technological change and rising geopolitical tensions, placing the UK in a space between peace and war where cyberspace is a key part of the contest.
 Horne urged both public and private sector organisations to embed "cybersecurity into their corporate missions."